-7. Bring fruit mixture to a full boil.
+Bring the fruit mixture to a full boil.
 Add pectin-sweetener mixture, stirring vigorously for 1 to 2 minutes to dissolve the pectin while the jam comes back up to a boil.
 Once the jam returns to a full boil, remove it from the heat.

-Note: If you’re not sure if your jam is sweet enough, taste it after the pectin is dissolved and jam has come back up to a boil.
+Note: If you’re not sure if your jam is sweet enough, taste it after the pectin is dissolved and the jam has come back up to a boil.
 Not sweet enough?
-Add more sweetener and stir 1 minute at full boil.
+Add more sweetener and stir for 1 minute at full boil.

 Find more Pomona’s Pectin recipes and tips on our Pinterest boards.

 what is the purpose of the calcium water?

 Pomona’s Pectin recipes call for calcium water because the pectin is activated by calcium, not by sugar.
 Pomona’s Pectin comes with a packet of ingredients to make Calcium Water.
 Here’s a good description of Calcium Water and its role with Pomona’s Pectin.

 What is .and what purpose is Calcium water.

 Pomona’s Pectin comes with a packet of ingredients to make Calcium Water.
 Here’s a good description of Calcium Water and its role with Pomona’s Pectin.

 Could I use other sweeteners such as date sugar, coconut sugar, a little stevia mixed with other sweeteners, agave, or others?